TIBHannover/FAIR-R/_episodes/03-func-R.md

 ~~~
 {: .output}

-But we can also now call `center()` with just one argument, in which case `desired` is automatically assigned the default value of `0`:
+But we can also now call `center()` with its first argument only, in which case `desired` is automatically assigned the default value of `0`:

 ~~~